shanapu/MyJailbreak/README.md

 - warden - you can use warden as standalone. no need to use Eventdays(core), menu... please tell me if not!
 - menu - if you dont wanna use the menu, make sm_weapons_jbmenu 0
 - weapons - if you dont wanna use the weapons menu, on EventDays player get "standart weapons".
-....more
+- EventDays - you can use only the EventDays you want. you just need MyJailbreak & one EventDay ....more

 ### detailed credits
 based/merged/used code/idea plugins: